 Dear Readers, This is a technical article for fellow overlander travels.
 Its full of GPS coords, instructions, and other boring stuff you probably do not care about.

 There are plenty of write-ups on the internet on the Panama to Colombia shipping process.
 Inevitably the process changes and all these guides become irrelevant as I am sure mine will in time.
 BUT!
 For now… This is the down and dirty method on how you too can ship your car around the infamous “DARIEN GAP” via shipping container all by yourself with some basic spanish skills and a boatload of patience.
 The whole process is quite a pain in the ass but I promise you, you will get through it.
+Get the best car transport service and most reliable vehicle shipping company.

 UPDATE: When entering Panama from Costa Rica, Ensure that your VIN Number is written in both “VIN Number” and “Motor Number”.
 Also confirm your VEHICLE TYPE is “CAMIONETA” if you are driving a truck/SUV.
 Ensure the customs people at the border get these right, even if they argue with you.